mlava/poemist/README.md

 Import a poem from the collections at Poemist or PoetryDB, including the full poem text (and a link back to the source for Poemist).
 A page link is created for the poet's name and poem title.

+**New:**
+- now compatible with new Roam Research extension custom hotkeys

 ![image](https://user-images.githubusercontent.com/6857790/202032599-65159c90-bebd-441a-be53-3b852def919c.png)

 This extension can be triggered by: